-Please do not use SMS (mobile phone text messaging) or messaging on Social Networking sites such as Twitter, Facebook, Google+, or LinkedIn to contact us.
+Please do not use messaging on Social Networking sites such as Twitter, Facebook, Google+, or LinkedIn to contact us.
 These sites are not secure and we may not read these messages in a timely fashion.
 Do not use Wall postings, @replies, or other means of engaging with us in public online if we have an already established client/therapist relationship.

 Engaging with us this way could compromise your confidentiality.
 It may also create the possibility that these exchanges become a part of your legal medical record and will need to be documented and archived in your chart.
-If you need to contact us between sessions, the best way to do so is by phone.
-Direct email at email@example.com is second best for quick, administrative issues such as changing appointment times.
+If you need to contact us between sessions, the best way to do so is through the approved methods provided in all of our correspondence.
+Direct email at firstname.lastname@example.org is second best for quick, administrative issues such as changing appointment times.
 See the email section below for more information regarding email interactions.

 The only HIPAA approved SMS is “OhMD” which can only be accessed by your medical provider’s invitation.
 There is no cost for patients invited.
 Your counselor will discuss this with you and if it will enhance your treatment.